Census Data for Harpersville ...

 From the Census of 2000: Harpersville had 685 Housing Units, a population of 1,620 people and a land area of 15.88 square miles [41.1 km²].
 This gives a density of 2.36 people per Housing Unit and 43.13 Housing Units per square mile [16.65 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Harpersville and you need to be careful when comparing numbers between the censuses.
-More information about these differences can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Harpersville and you need to be careful when comparing results between the censuses.
+More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).